 About Bill Cook

 A In 1963 William A. Cook began Cook, Inc., in his family apartment in Bloomington.
-He combined the biological knowledge gained at Northwestern University with his U.S. Army training in operating room technology and his experience in a Chicago medical company, and he applied them to the creation of innovative, life-saving devices. n international leader in the manufacture of medical equipment, William Cook is also a leader in his own community.
+He combined the biological knowledge gained at Northwestern University with his U.S. Army training in operating room technology and his experience in a Chicago medical company, and he applied them to the creation of innovative, life-saving devices.
+An international leader in the manufacture of medical equipment, William Cook was also a leader in his own community.
 As the founder and president of Cook, Inc., one of the largest medical device companies in the world, Mr. Cook oversaw facilities in the United States, Australia, Denmark, and Canada.

 Today, Cook subsidiaries produce such necessities as heart catheters, needles, urological supplies, medical pipettes, and heart pacemakers.
 Many physicians have praised Mr. Cook's ingenuity and his ability to provide practical solutions to medical problems.
-Mr. Cook has increased opportunities for personal and physical development with his generous support of local organizations, ranging from the Monroe County YMCA to Better Living for Special People to an award-winning drum and bugle corps, the Star of Indiana.
+Mr. Cook increased opportunities for personal and physical development with his generous support of local organizations, ranging from the Monroe County YMCA to Better Living for Special People to an award-winning drum and bugle corps, the Star of Indiana.

-Mr. Cook has received numerous awards for his service to his fellow citizens, including an honorary Doctorate of Engineering from Rose-Hulman Institute of Technology in 1992.
+Mr. Cook received numerous awards for his service to his fellow citizens, including an honorary Doctorate of Engineering from Rose-Hulman Institute of Technology in 1992.

 He died in April 2011.